coreinfrastructure/best-practices-badge/criteria.md

             6. Security mechanisms MUST NOT on depend cryptographic algorithms that are broken or have too-short key lengths (e.g., MD4, MD5, single DES, or RC4).
 It is RECOMMENDED that SHA-1 not be used (we are well aware that git uses SHA-1).
 Currently-recommended algorithms include AES and SHA-256/SHA-512.
 Implementations SHOULD support multiple cryptographic algorithms, so users can quickly switch if one is broken.
             7. If passwords for later authentication are stored, they MUST be stored as iterated hashes with per-user salt.
             8. All keys and nonces MUST be generated using cryptographically random functions, and *not* through non-cryptographically random functions.

-    -   *Secured delivery against man-in-the-middle (MITM) attacks*.&#8224;
+*Secured delivery against man-in-the-middle (MITM) attacks*&#8224;

-        The project MUST use a delivery mechanism that counters MITM attacks.
+- The project MUST use a delivery mechanism that counters MITM attacks.
 Using https or ssh+scp is acceptable.
 An even stronger mechanism is releasing the software with digitally signed packages, since that mitigates attacks on the distribution system, but this only works if the users can be confident that the public keys for signatures are correct *and* if the users will actually check the signature.
-A cryptographic hash (e.g., a sha1sum) that is only retrieved over http and not separately signed is *not* acceptable, since this can be modified in transit.
+- A cryptographic hash (e.g., a sha1sum) that is only retrieved over http and not separately signed is *not* acceptable, since this can be modified in transit.

-    -   *Vulnerability report process*.
+*Vulnerability report process*

-        The project MUST publish the process for reporting vulnerabilities on the project site (e.g., a clearly designated mailing address on https://PROJECTSITE/security, often security@SOMEWHERE).
-If private vulnerability reports are supported, the project MUST include how to send the information in a way that is kept private (e.g., a private defect report submitted on the web using TLS or an email encrypted using PGP).
+- The project MUST publish the process for reporting vulnerabilities on the project site (e.g., a clearly designated mailing address on https://PROJECTSITE/security, often security@SOMEWHERE).
+- If private vulnerability reports are supported, the project MUST include how to send the information in a way that is kept private (e.g., a private defect report submitted on the web using TLS or an email encrypted using PGP).

-    -   *Initial vulnerability report responsiveness*.
+*Initial vulnerability report responsiveness*

-        The project MUST provide an initial reply to a security vulnerability report sent to the project, on average, less than 7 days within the last 6 months.
+- The project MUST provide an initial reply to a security vulnerability report sent to the project, on average, less than 7 days within the last 6 months.
 (If a project is being spammed on its vulnerability report channel, it is okay to only count non-spam messages.)

-    -   *Patches up-to-date*.&#8224;
+*Patches up-to-date*.&#8224;

-        There MUST be no unpatched vulnerabilities of medium or high severity that have been *publicly* known for more than 60 days.
+- There MUST be no unpatched vulnerabilities of medium or high severity that have been *publicly* known for more than 60 days.
 The vulnerability must be patched and released by the project itself (patches may be developed elsewhere).
 Note that this means that users will be left vulnerable to all attackers worldwide for up to 60 days.
 A vulnerability becomes publicly known (for this purpose) once it has a CVE with publicly released non-paywalled information (reported, for example, in the [National Vulnerability Database](https://nvd.nist.gov/)) or when the project has been informed *and* the information has been released to the public (possibly by the project).
 Note that projects SHOULD fix all critical vulnerabilities rapidly after they are reported.
 This criterion is often much easier to meet than what Google recommends in [Rebooting responsible disclosure](http://googleonlinesecurity.blogspot.com/2010/07/rebooting-responsible-disclosure-focus.html), because Google recommends that the 60-day period start when the project is notified *even* if the report is not public.
 We intentionally chose to start measurement from the time of public knowledge, and not from the time reported to the project, because this is much easier to measure and verify by those *outside* the project.
 A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.

-*   **Security analysis:**
+### Security analysis

-    -   *Static code analysis*.
+*Static code analysis*

-        At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release.
-All discovered medium and high severity exploitable vulnerabilities MUST be fixed.
+- At least one static code analysis tool MUST be applied to any proposed major production release of the software before its release.
-A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) is 4 or higher.
 A static code analysis tool examines the software code (as source code, intermediate code, or executable) without executing it with specific inputs.
 For purposes of this criterion compiler warnings and "safe" language modes do not count as a static code analysis tool (these typically avoid deep analysis because speed is vital).
 Examples of such static code analysis tools include cppcheck, the clang static analyzer, FindBugs (including FindSecurityBugs), PMD, Brakeman, [Coverity Quality Analyzer](https://scan.coverity.com/), and the HP Fortify Static Code Analyzer.
-The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
-It is RECOMMENDED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment.
-It is RECOMMENDED that static source code analysis occur on every commit or at least daily.
-This criterion is not required if there is no OSS tool that can implement this criterion in the selected language.
-A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.
+- The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
+- It is RECOMMENDED that the tool include rules or approaches to look for common vulnerabilities in the analyzed language or environment.
+- All discovered medium and high severity exploitable vulnerabilities MUST be fixed.
+A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) is 4 or higher.
+- It is RECOMMENDED that static source code analysis occur on every commit or at least daily.
+- This criterion is not required if there is no OSS tool that can implement this criterion in the selected language.

-    -   *Dynamic analysis*.
+*Dynamic analysis*

-        At least one dynamic analysis tool MUST be applied to any proposed major production release of the software before its release.
-All discovered medium and high severity exploitable vulnerabilities MUST be fixed.
+- At least one dynamic analysis tool MUST be applied to any proposed major production release of the software before its release.
 A dynamic analysis tool examines the software by executing it with specific inputs.
 For example, the project may use a fuzzing tool (e.g., [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/)) or a web application scanner (e.g., [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) or [w3af](http://w3af.org/)).
 For purposes of this criterion the dynamic analysis tool MUST vary the inputs in some way to look for various kinds of problems *or* be an automated test suite with at least 80% branch coverage.
-It is RECOMMENDED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
-It is RECOMMENDED that the software include many run-time assertions that are checked during dynamic analysis.
-The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
-A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.  *Rationale*: Static source code analysis and dynamic analysis tend to find different kinds of defects (including defects that lead to vulnerabilities), so combining them is more likely to be effective.
+- It is RECOMMENDED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems MUST be used during at least one dynamic tool use, e.g., Address Sanitizer (ASAN) or valgrind.
+- It is RECOMMENDED that the software include many run-time assertions that are checked during dynamic analysis.
+- The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
+- All discovered medium and high severity exploitable vulnerabilities MUST be fixed.
+A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.
+- *Rationale*: Static source code analysis and dynamic analysis tend to find different kinds of defects (including defects that lead to vulnerabilities), so combining them is more likely to be effective.

 Potential future criteria